ballerina-platform/ballerina-dev-website/swan-lake/learn/writing-tests.md

 ## Setup and Teardown

-Following test annotations can be used for setup and teardown instructions.
+The following test annotations can be used for setup and teardown instructions.
 These annotations enable executing instructions in different levels.

 ### @test:BeforeSuite {}

 The function specified following the annotation will be run once before any of the tests in the test suite is run.
-This can be used for initializing test suite level aspects.
+This can be used for initializing the test suite level aspects.

 ***Example:***